roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 >You cantrip, find a Fiery Impulse, and even though spell mastery is online, you will trigger connive if you cast it.
 You can wait for the opponents turn to cast Fiery, but he might double spell in response and grow Shredder out of reach, or just Spell Pierce it.
 The option you have, is casting another spell, triggering connive, and with it on the stack, casting your Fiery Impulse.

-Shredder brought a mini game into the battlefield that's both skill intensive as well as extremely rewarding and it might take some time to get used to it.
+Shredder introduced a skill-intensive and highly rewarding mini-game to the battlefield, which might take some time to get used to.

 #### [Thing in the Ice](https://scryfall.com/card/soi/92/thing-in-the-ice-awoken-horror)

 The meta breaker.

-[Hullbreaker Horror](https://scryfall.com/card/clb/724/hullbreaker-horror) used to be present as a 2 mana threat that would flip the battlefield upside down and start breaking unsuspecting faces.
+[Hullbreaker Horror](https://scryfall.com/card/clb/724/hullbreaker-horror)(yeah, it's the same guy!) used to be present as a 2 mana threat that would flip the battlefield upside down and start breaking unsuspecting faces.
 Despite not having that much presence lately, it sometimes still shows as a 1-2 off in the flex slot, or as a sideboard card.
 If the Pioneer meta ever starts becoming focused on the battlefield again, expect to see it pop up.

 ### Flex Slots